-To avoid undue specialization in a major program, the College requires that at least 19 of the 32 course credits required for graduation must be taken outside of a student’s major field of study.
-For this purpose, courses that are cross- listed in several departments are considered to be outside the major field of study.
+To avoid undue specialization in a major program, at least 19 of the 32 course credits required for graduation must be taken outside of a student’s major field of study.
+For this purpose, courses that are cross-listed in several departments are considered to be outside the major field of study.
 There are four exceptions to this limitation:

 - The limitation does not apply to certain majors at Bryn Mawr College;

-- The limitation does not apply to majors in the classics department; and
+- The limitation does not apply to majors in the Classics Department;

 - This limitation does not apply to double majors, but such students must still earn a certain minimum number of course credits outside the two majors.
-The number of course credits outside the majors will depend on the number of credits required for the double major.
+The number of course credits required outside the majors will depend on the total number of credits required by the two majors.

-To graduate from Haverford College, a student must complete successfully the equivalent of four years of academic work, or a minimum of 32 course credits.
-Eight of these 32 course credits must be taken on the Haverford College campus.
+To graduate from Haverford, a student must complete the equivalent of four years of academic work, or a minimum of 32 course credits.
+Eight of these 32 course credits must be taken on the Haverford campus.

 Physical Education Requirement

 The physical education requirement does not carry academic credit, but all students at Haverford are required to fulfill it during their first two years of College in partial fulfillment of their degree.